 - Being approached in an ethical, responsible, and innovative manner.

-In February 2017, district residents approved a $30.48 million capital improvement project that will make much-needed improvements to the district – including instructional technology infrastructure upgrades in each school building.
+In February 2017, district residents approved a capital improvement project that made much-needed improvements to the district – including instructional technology infrastructure upgrades in each school building.

 With the district moving toward an internal 1:1 device/student model and the growing necessity of enhanced technology-based security, these improvements will provide a reliable, high performance, secure, managed network system that will fully support our students’ 21st century education.

-The VoIP system will replace the existing telephone system whose reliability has been severely diminishing over the years, which will improve district-wide communications and security.
+The VoIP system replaced the existing telephone system whose reliability has been severely diminishing over the years, which will improve district-wide communications and security.